 · The relationship to time seems to alter; our internal clock is just not the same.
 For instance, a dramatic pause in music seems to last so much longer than it does when I am normally listening.
 On the other hand, time sometimes seems to speed by.

 · Aurally, the sound does not distort in the way that it does visually while high, or at least, so it seems.
 But in listening to a beloved piece of music, you will have an enlightening experience—the emotional impact is increased as is the ability to hear, and appreciate, complexity.
-Here is a very good article on how music is enhanced by LSD and visa versa (and, in this case, for use in psychotherapy).
-It is hard to put into words, but you become one with the tempo and the music and, if its an opera, the drama.
+Here is an article describing the whys of this, again for those who like to know the science.
+It is hard to put into words, but you become one with the tempo and the music and, if it's an opera, the drama.